uprtcl/js-uprtcl/docs/guide/01-core.concepts.md

 # Introduction

-\_Prtcl creates a clear distinction between an app and its data. \_Prtcl applications offer unique and reusable references to each digital object they handle.
+\_Prtcl makes a clear distinction between an app and its data. \_Prtcl applications offer unique and reusable references to each digital object they handle.
 This is the basic feature on top of which interoperability is built.

 ## Where is data stored in a \_Prtcl application?